thundergolfer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">HELL YES. <a href="https://twitter.com/awscloud?ref_src=twsrc%5Etfw">@awscloud</a> has released a Serverless service that runs Docker containers as cron jobs.
 FINALLY!<br><br>There&#39;s nothing to manage, it only charges you when it&#39;s running, it has tagging and CloudFormation support...</p>&mdash; Corey Quinn (@QuinnyPig) <a href="https://twitter.com/QuinnyPig/status/1283823439237660672?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-(read through that whole thread to learn AWS's secretly best batch job service)
+(read through that whole thread to learn about AWS's secret batch job service)

 ## A possible serverless data future